AgonConsole8/agon-docs/VDP.md

 `VDU 23` essentially has a split purpose.
 The first is to redefine the display characters, and the second is to send commands to the VDP to access some more sophisticated behaviour.

 For more information on these commands and a full list, please consult the `VDU 23` section of the [VDU Commands](VDP---VDU-Commands.md) document.
+This includes the [Bitmap and Sprite API](VDP---Bitmaps-API.md).

-Within the `VDU 23` command set you will find the [Audio API](VDP---Enhanced-Audio-API.md), [Bitmap and Sprite API](VDP---Bitmaps-API.md), and [Buffered Commands API](VDP---Buffered-Commands-API).
-These are all documented in their own documents.
+Amongst this you will also find [system commands](VDP---System-Commands.md), which start with `VDU 23, 0` and are unique to the Agon platform.
+Within the system commands set you will find the [Audio API](VDP---Enhanced-Audio-API.md), and [Buffered Commands API](VDP---Buffered-Commands-API).